Classic Albums - Achtung Baby

 Guitar Lesson 6: "So Cruel"

-"So Cruel" is understated, with The Edge using clean, jazzy chords that emphasize the song's melancholic theme.
+"So Cruel" is understated, with The Edge using clean, jazzy chords that emphasise the song's melancholic theme.
 His use of a capo on the third fret allows for a blend of open and barre chords, producing a unique tonal quality.
 This track is a great lesson in dynamics and expressive finger-picking.

 Guitar Lesson 7: "The Fly"